pratham2530/matrix-game-solver/README.md

 # Two-player zero-sum matrix game solver

 An interactive solver for two-player zero-sum matrix games.
-Enter an $n \times m$ payoff matrix through a GUI and obtain the value of the game with the optimal mixed strategies for both players.
+Enter an $n \times m$ and obtain the value of the game with the optimal mixed strategies for both players.

 ## Getting started